This guidance for charities explains the automatic disqualification rules.

 You can refer serving trustees and relevant senior managers at your charity who are disqualified to our detailed guidance for individuals, which includes advice on applying for a waiver.

-Charities can use this guidance from the charity Unlock provides details for organisations that have trustees and senior managers on how to deal with criminal records.
+Charities can use this guidance from the charity Unlock, which provides details for organisations that have trustees and senior managers on how to deal with criminal records.

 What charities need to know about waivers